-Enjoy a romantic day with your partner in Aquapalace Hotel Prague!
+Come and enjoy a few romantic days with your partner in Aquapalace Hotel right ...

 Terms & conditions